 - Share the official Instagram annoucement.

 Draft Agenda (last revised April 25, 2021)

 All times below are US Eastern Time.
-To avoid early starts for the West Coast or late ends for the East Coast, we will use the “flipped classroom” approach for some tutorial content.
+To avoid early starts for the West Coast or late ends for the East Coast and avoid “Zoom fatigue”, we will use the “flipped classroom” approach for some tutorial content.

 Events marked E are closed-door, exclusive events to accepted participants.

 June-July: Verify software setup.
 Use virtual office hours as needed for one-on-one help.
 Watch 2-4 pre-recorded tutorials.